apple/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/Articles/CustomizingHelp.md

 # Customizing Help

-Support your users (and yourself) by providing rich help for arguments and commands.
+Support your users (and yourself) by providing rich help for arguments, options, and flags.

 ## Overview